superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_explain.md

 ### Options

 ```
-      --api-version string   Use given api-version (group/version) of the resource.
+      --api-version string   Get different explanations for particular API version (API group/version)
   -h, --help                 help for explain
-  -o, --output string        Format in which to render the schema.
-Valid values are: (plaintext, plaintext-openapiv2). (default "plaintext")
+      --output string        Format in which to render the schema (plaintext, plaintext-openapiv2) (default "plaintext")
-      --recursive            When true, print the name of all the fields recursively.
-Otherwise, print the available fields with their description.
+      --recursive            Print the fields of fields (Currently only 1 level deep)
 ```

 ### Options inherited from parent commands